Neratinib (Nerlynx®)

 Contact the hospital straight away if:

-Your doctor may ask you to change the dose of neratinib or stop it for while until the diarrhoea is better.
+Your doctor may ask you to reduce the dose of neratinib or stop it for a while until the diarrhoea is better.
 You may need to go to hospital to have fluids through a drip if you are dehydrated.

 Do not drive or operate machinery if you feel dizzy or weak.